Hire the Top 3% of Freelance Integration Developers

 Docker is a virtualization tool that enables developers to ship code in discrete packages called containers.
 Containerization allows for modular architecture, which can speed up developer productivity and significantly reduce compute costs for an organization when compared to more-traditional monolithic software architecture.
 As you might expect, this is another key area to focus on when you need integration developers for hire—because a system that uses containers must have someone on hand to ensure interoperability.

 Linux is an open-source operating system for managing hardware resources like CPU and memory.
 The Linux command line is how developers instruct software to perform hardware actions that would be cumbersome or impossible with standard graphical user interfaces.
-Integration developers frequently work with command line tools, and more experienced developers will have built their own, as well.
+Integration developers frequently work with command-line tools and more experienced developers will have built their own.

 How Can You Identify the Ideal Integration Developer for You?

-To find the best integration developer for your project or organization, you must first determine the exact job requirements (manage data analysis, develop integration architectures, etc.).
+To find the best integration developer for your project or organization, you must first determine the exact job requirements.

 Defining Your Needs

 Consider the “North Star” for this role: Is it to cut costs or to drive revenue?
 Is the project client-facing or for internal purposes?
 Will the developer be working as an individual contributor or will they have direct reports?
 Does your company use legacy software or cutting-edge technologies?
-Knowing the answers to these kinds of questions before you begin the hiring process will help you to narrow your focus and, as a result, source the ideal prospects.
-It may also help to consider gaps in your existing team’s so that you can then try to fill them with someone who has prior experience in those areas.
+Knowing the answers to these kinds of questions before you begin the hiring process will help you narrow your focus and, as a result, source the ideal prospects.
+It may also help to consider gaps in your existing team’s skill set so you can fill them with candidates who have prior experience in those areas.
 Conduct thorough reference checks to assess past project success.

 Balancing Budget and Expertise

 Consider the complexity of the task at hand: Is the technology popular and well documented?
 How much of this system will need to be designed and built from scratch?
-Is seamless programmer onboarding a top priority, or can you afford to spend more time and resources on onboarding?
-The more complex the project, the more likely you’ll need the professional services of a senior talent.
+Is seamless programmer onboarding a top priority, or can you afford to spend time and resources developing less experienced talent?
+The more complex the project, the more likely you’ll need the professional services of a senior engineer.
 For example, if you need someone to maintain an existing system on a team with senior leadership, it may be enough to hire a junior or mid-level developer; if that system requires serious architectural upgrades, and there’s nobody on the development team with the skills or bandwidth to tackle them, then you’ll need an expert in this field.
 How can you distinguish between junior, mid-level, and senior developers?

-A senior integration developer typically has at least five years of experience and has worked with a wide range of programming languages.
+A senior developer typically has at least five years of experience and has worked with a wide range of programming languages.
 They can propose solutions for complex tasks based on their direct experiences on projects that require deep technical knowledge, such as SSO, subscription payment integration, and authentication and authorization with third-party providers.
-They should have the depth of technical knowledge to review code written by any of their colleagues and the top-notch communication skills required to coach more-junior engineers to level-up their skills.
+They should have the depth of technical knowledge to review code written by any of their colleagues and the top-notch communication skills required to coach more junior engineers to level up their skills.
 Conducting reference checks for senior-level engineers is especially important to assess their leadership and mentorship abilities.

 What are the most frequent use cases for an integration developer?